On Long-Term Species Coexistence in Five-Species Evolutionary Spatial Cyclic Games with Ablated and Non-Ablated Dominance Networks: What about Z4?

 As with Zhong et al.'s Z4 $FvsM$ plot, my replication's $FvsM$ plot for $t_{\text{max}} 10^{5}${\sc mcs} shows a large ``bump'' in $F(n_s(t_\text{max}) 5)$ (i.e., the frequency of occurrence of five-species coexistence) centered at $M 2 10^{-6}$.
 The longer run-time brings some small reductions in $F(n_s(t_\text{max}) 5)$ at $M 10^{-7}$ and at $M 10^{-5}$, but the bulk of the bump in $F(n_s(t_\text{max}) 5)$ is otherwise unchanged. {\em Prima facie}, this appear likely to be another case where, when the simulation is run for longer, the bump will disappear.
 Additional runs were executed with the Z4 system at $t_{\text{max}} 10^{7}${\sc mcs}, i.e.\ running the system for an additional nine million {\sc mcs} but this had very little impact on the shape, the gross morphology, of the bump in $F(n_s(t_\text{max}) 5)$ values on the $FvsM$ graph.

 However, Figure~\ref{fig:Z4_FvsT_1e7mcs} shows $FvsT$ plots for two values of $M$ at $t_\text{max} 10^7$: in both plots, the system appears to have settled to an asymptotic equilibrium with $F(n_s(t) c)$ for $c \in \{2, 3, 5\}$ flatlining over a long period of apparent stasis over $3 10^{4} t 10^6$, but then at $t 1.5 10^6$ in the upper plot and at $t 6 10^6$ in the lower plot, we start to see a reduction in $F(n_s(t) 5)$ and commensurate rises in the frequencies of two-species and three-species co-existence.
-Clearly this is a situation in which running the simulation to $t_\text{max} 10^8$ or $t\text{max} 10^9$ would be necessary to identify the true asymptotic behaviors, but where again it seems reasonable to conjecture that the eventual true asymptotic behavior will be for $F(n_s(t) 5)\rightarrow 0$ as $t \rightarrow \infty$.
+Clearly this is a situation in which running the simulation to $t_\text{max} 10^8$ or $t_\text{max} 10^9$ would be necessary to identify the true asymptotic behaviors, but where again it seems reasonable to conjecture that the eventual true asymptotic behavior will be for $F(n_s(t) 5)\rightarrow 0$ as $t \rightarrow \infty$.
 That would mean the `bump' of five-species outcomes disappears, but it would not explain why the frequency of $n_s(t_\text{max}) 2$ outcomes for Z4 is $\approx = = = \leq + + >5$, such that any one arc ablation represents a smaller percentage loss of arcs from the overall network: early results from this work have been published in \cite{cliff_2024_circulants} and a more extensive study is currently being worked on, to be released as \cite{bloom_cliff_2024}.

 One additional avenue for exploration in future work is to explore and identify what gives rise to the ``punctuated equilibria'' nature of many of the $FvsT$ plots presented here, where the distribution of frequencies of species-counts over a large number of {\sc iid} simulation experiments is stable for long periods and then undergoes a (relatively) brief period of sudden change, indicating that all the {\sc iid} experiments underwent a species extinction at roughly the same time.
-For example: in Figure~\ref{fig:Z2a_NST_M1e-07}, for the first $\approx = = = = = = = \approx \approx = \approx = \approx \approx = = = = = = = = = = = \in = = = = = = = = = = \in = = = = = = = = \in$$[ 10^{-7}, 10^{-3}]$, with 250 IID simulations executed for each value of $M$ sampled.
+For example: in Figure~\ref{fig:Z2a_NST_M1e-07}, for the first $\approx = = = = = = = \approx \approx = \approx = \approx \approx = = = = = = = =